Supreme People's Council (South Yemen)

+Prior to the 1978 elections, the SPC was composed by 101 representatives appointed by the Supreme General Command from party's members, professional groups, and trade-unions.

 While the single party system prevented the candidature of other parties, electors were presented numerous independent candidates who were not YSP members.
 The first elections held to determine the composition of the Supreme People's Council were held in December 1978.
 71 members of the Yemen Socialist Party and 40 independents.
 Candidates stood for constituencies with which they had no particular personal connection; this measure was designed to prevent the re-emergence of 'tribalist' or regionalist tendencies in government.
 The Supreme People's Council met about four times a year, with elections held every five years.
 In Democratic Yemen, the SPC enacted laws, approved treaties, discussed economic plans.
 It elected from among its members the Prime Minister; the SPC also elected 11 of 17 members of the Presidium of the SPC (the remaining six are appointed by the President of the Presidium).
 Given the dominant role of the Yemeni Socialist Party (YSP) in the state, the policies of the SPC generally mirrored YSP inspired directives.
 But one must not make the mistake of regarding the SPC as a mere rubber stamp.
 Discussion and debate were once vigorous and lively.
 All members, including representatives who were not members of the YSP, scrutinized and, if necessary, amended pieces of legislation.

 The Chairman of the Presidium of the Supreme People's Council was also the head of state of South Yemen 1978–1990.